 12 pm Check-in for Ferry to St Margaret’s Hope

-The ferry takes approx one hour, during which time you will sail through the Pentland Firth and into the Orkney archipelligo.
+The ferry takes approximately one hour, during which you will sail through the Pentland Firth and into the Orkney archipelago.

-This is the shortest and quickest sea route to Orkney.
+This is the shortest and quickest sea route to Orkney and an amazing experience.

 The Italian Chapel